 Helping first home owners save for a deposit inside superannuation

 From 1 July 2017, the Government is proposing to allow first home buyers to make voluntary contributions of up to $15,000 per year and $30,000 in total, which may be over a number of years, to their superannuation account to buy their first home.
 So, when it comes time to pay the deposit on your first home, you can withdraw up to $30,000 total.
-You will be able to withdraw any interest earnt on those savings (deemed earnings).
+You will also be able to withdraw interest earned on those savings (deemed earnings).

 The amount you withdraw for your first home deposit will be taxed at your marginal rate (including Medicare levy) less a 30% offset.
 This means you will benefit from the lower tax rates in superannuation while saving for your first house.

 It’s important to note that the total concessional (before-tax) contributions you can make to your superannuation cannot exceed your annual concessional contribution cap which is $25,000 for the 2017-18 financial year.
 This means that if you contribute the maximum $15,000 per year to save for your first home during 2017-2018, you can only contribute $10,000 more of concessional contributions to your super that year.

 Superannuation Guarantee payments contribute to your total concessional contributions.
 You can also make non-concessional (after-tax) contributions but these contributions may not be as tax effective.

 Enabling older Australians to contribute the proceeds of the sale of their home into superannuation

 From 1 July 2018, if you are 65 or over, the Government will allow you to make a non-concessional (after-tax) contribution of up to $300,000 from the sale of your home provided that this has been your principal residence for the past 10 years or more.
 Both members of a couple will be able to take advantage of this measure.
 This means that a total of $600,000 per couple can be contributed to superannuation from the sale of the same house.